project-skill-writer

 L5: Generation

-Only after user confirmation:
+After user confirmation:

-2. Inject project-specific conventions
+2. Populate: Inject project-specific conventions from L2 analysis into SKILL.md sections

 L6: Quality Gates